MicrosoftDocs/sdk-api/sdk-api-src/content/winineti/index.md

 ## -description

-This header is used by Windows Internet.
+This header is used by wininet.
 For more information, see:

 - [Windows Internet](../_wininet/index.md)